zukiapp/documentation/README.md

 1. Log into your JIRA instance as an admin.
 2. Click the admin dropdown and choose Atlassian Marketplace.
 3. Click Find new add-ons from the left-hand side of the page.
-4. Locate Zuki for JIRA via search.
+4. Locate *Zuki for JIRA* via search.
-5. Click Try free to begin a new trial or Buy now to purchase a license for Zuki for JIRA.
+5. Click *Try free* to begin a new trial or *Buy now* to purchase a license for Zuki for JIRA.
-6. Enter your information and click Generate license when redirected to MyAtlassian.
+6. Enter your information and click *Generate license* when redirected to MyAtlassian.
-7. Click Apply license.
+7. Click *Apply license*.

 Download Zuki
 -------------